 Emily Dickinson Lexicon

-Lexicon: July – jury
+Lexicon: Juliet – Jupiter

 a | b | c | d | e | f | g | h | i | j | k | l | m | n | o | p | q | r | s | t | u | v | w | x | y | z |

 July, proper n.
-[ME < OFr. < L. Julius, 'hairy'; Roman family name.] (webplay: year).
+[ME < OFr < L. Julius, 'hairy'; Roman family name.] (webplay: year).

 Seventh month; hot summer period in the northern hemisphere; yearly interval named for Julius Caesar after his death in 44 B.C.; [fig.] growing season; time of germination after the danger of frost has passed.

 jumbled, verbal adj.
-[Prob. onomatopoeic.]
+[Probably onomatopoeic.]

-Mixed; disorderly; fixed in a random order.
+Scattered; strewn; set in a disorderly fashion; fixed in a random order.

 jump, v.
-[Prob. onomatopoeic.]
+[Probably onomatopoeic.]

 Leap over; bound across; [fig.] escape; fly across.